ace-dent/pngslim/README.md

 2. Drag & drop* your PNG files on `pngslim.cmd` to run.
 3. Have fun slimming away those surplus bytes! :-)

 \* Note : Due to limitations of MS Windows, the maximum number of files that you can drag & drop depends on the total text length of the image file paths+names.
 If the script doesn't run or you see the following error message : "Windows cannot access the specified device, path, or file...", you should reduce the number of selected files (typically <100), and consider moving your files to shorten the path names (e.g. "C:\png\").

----

-For advanced users, please tweak the script parameters to your needs.

-- `RandomTableTrials` : Number of trials with randomized Huffman tables (default 100).
-To squeeze out a few extra bytes set to 500.
-For fast processing set to 1.
+### Script parameters
+By default the script parameters are highly tuned for the majority of use cases but advanced users may wish to tweak them.

+- `ForceRGBA` : [0/1] will rewrite the image as an RGBA image (32 bits per pixel) and then only optimize in that color mode, or restore the original if not compressed.
+This limits the possible compression methods and may generate an unnecessary alpha channel, so is *not* recommended (default is off, 0).

+- `ReduceDiskWrites` : [0/1] Avoid writing files to disk when possible, to reduce wear on the drive (default is on, 1).
+This may slightly reduce the compression that can be achieved, limiting the trial of randomized Huffman tables.

 - `LargeFileSize` : The uncompressed file size in bytes that determines a small/ large image and adjusts processing effort accordingly.
 The default 66400 bytes corresponds to an image larger than 128 x 128 pixels.

-- `ForceRGBA` : (0/1) will first rewrite the image as RGBA (32 bits per pixel) and then only optimize in that color mode, or restore the original if not compressed.
-This limits the possible compression methods and may generate an unnecessary alpha channel, so is not recommended (default is off, 0).
+## Warnings

+**Compatibility**
+Although this software produces fully compliant PNG images, a minority of image editors and viewers contain bugs which may cause problems displaying these optimized images.
+Always backup images before optimizing and test compatibility for your given application.

+**Security**
+This script should not be used on secure systems or to process unknown files from third parties.
+Malicious files and/ or crafted file names, can make the script and utility programs behave in unexpected ways.
+This is a fundamental limitation of the scripting environment used (Windows Batch).

+**Disk wear**
+The brute force testing method can write each file *hundreds* of times to disk.
+For some media types, including Solid State Drives (SSDs), this may cause excessive wear and shorten the life of the drive.
+It is strongly recommended that you use a RAM disk or other media that can tolerate heavy write cycles.

 ## Legal